 Question: "Why did Jesus warn against saying the word raca in Matthew 5:22?"

 Answer: Matthew 5:22 is the only passage in the Bible where the term raca is used.
 Raca comes from the Aramaic term reqa.
 It was a derogatory expression meaning “empty-headed,” insinuating a person’s stupidity or inferiority.
 It was an offensive name used to show utter contempt for another person.
-Jesus warned that the use of such a word to describe someone was deserving of the severest punishment, “the fire of hell.”
+Jesus warned that the use of such a word to describe someone was tantamount to murder and deserving of the severest punishment of the law.

 In Matthew 5:21, Jesus recalled the sixth commandment, “You shall not murder” (Exodus 20:13).
 In characteristic fashion, Jesus took the old law one step further by explaining the true significance of the law—a deeper, spiritual meaning they had never seen.